material-components/material-components-web/packages/mdc-drawer/README.md

 ##### Dismissible Drawer Below Top App Bar

 In cases where the drawer appears below the top app bar you will want to follow the markup shown below.
 The `mdc-drawer__content` and `main-content` elements will also scroll independently of each other.
-The `mdc-top-app-bar` and `mdc-top-app-bar--fixed-adjust` will be sit sibling to each other.
-The `mdc-top-app-bar--fixed-adjust` element will contain the `mdc-drawer--dismissible` and `mdc-drawer-app-content` elements.
+The `mdc-top-app-bar`, `mdc-drawer` and `mdc-drawer-app-content` will be sibling to each other.
+The `mdc-top-app-bar--fixed-adjust` helper class will be applied to `mdc-drawer` and `mdc-drawer-app-content` elements to adjust the position with top app bar.

 ```html
 <body>